On the twisted Alexander polynomial for metabelian representations into SL(2, C): Introduction

 \section{Introduction}

-The purpose of this note is to expose explicit forms on the twisted Alexander polynomial of knot exteriors $\knotexterior$ for metabelian representations mapping the knot groups into $\SL$.
-The twisted Alexander polynomial is a refinement of the Alexander polynomial of knots by using group homomorphisms from the knot groups into linear groups as in~\cite{Lin01,Wada94}.
+The purpose of this note is to explain explicit forms of the twisted Alexander polynomial of knot exteriors $\knotexterior$ for metabelian representations mapping the knot groups into $\SL$.
+The twisted Alexander polynomial is a refinement of the Alexander polynomial of knots defined by using group homomorphisms from the knot groups into linear groups as in~\cite{Lin01,Wada94}.
 It is of interest to consider the twisted Alexander polynomial for linear representations which send knot groups to non--abelian subgroups in $\SL$.
-We can regard irreducible metabelian representations $\rho$ as the most simplest ones which has the non--abelian images.
+We can regard irreducible metabelian representations $\rho$ as the simplest ones which have the non--abelian images.
 The author and F.~Nagasato have given a characterization of metabelian representations in the $\SL$-character varieties of knot groups.
 This characterization is summarized as \begin{enumerate} \item the conjugacy classes of irreducible metabelian representations form the fixed point set under an involution of the character variety of a knot group; \item every conjugacy class of an irreducible metabelian representation corresponds to a non--trivial abelian representation of the fundamental group of the double branched cover over $S^3$. \end{enumerate}

 From the viewpoint of a fixed point under the involution in the $\SL$-character variety, there exists the induced linear isomorphism on the tangent spaces of the character variety at the fixed point.
-Under the identification of the twisted cohomology group and the tangent space, this linear isomorphism is given by the conjugation between irreducible metabelian representations.
+Under the identification of the twisted cohomology group and the tangent space, this linear isomorphism is given by conjugation between irreducible metabelian representations.
 To see this, we will make a decomposition of $Ad \circ \rho$ into the direct sum of a $1$-dimensional representation and a $2$-dimensional one.
 The $2$-dimensional direct summand is defined by another irreducible metabelian representation $\assoc{\rho}$.
 The twisted homology group defined by $\assoc{\rho}$ gives the tangent space with the linear transformation of the order $2$, namely the scalar multiplication by $-1$.